 I primarily serve donor families and donor groups, grantmakers, and the associations and advisors that serve them.
-I’ve staffed, consulted with, and volunteered for a wide variety of philanthropy efforts, helping them answer four essential questions:
+I help them answer four essential questions:

 All philanthropy is rooted in human values and beliefs, even philanthropy based on multi-layered strategies and outcome measures.
 It helps to re-examine those values and beliefs over time.
 They define a culture of giving, and as Peter Drucker noted, culture eats strategy for breakfast.
 I help clients: